top of page

 Tea & coffee served in the exhibition

-PANEL: Where next for mobility hubs?
+DISCUSSION: Where next for mobility hubs?

 A discussion about how to plan, fund and implement effective mobility hub networks.
 Speakers and delegates will explore how mobility hubs will evolve, with an emphasis on making them commercially and environmentally sustainable services.